VoxelHax/OpenBukloit/README.md

 java -jar OpenBukloit.jar -m single -i "PluginName.jar" -o "Output.jar" --key "#console" -r --no-camouflage --class-name "com.voxelhax.OpenBukloitExploit"
 ```

+*Make sure you include the version number after the OpenBukloit name.
+So for example if the version you downloaded is `OpenBukloit-1.0.12`, make sure to use the name `OpenBukloit-1.0.12.jar` for the command instead of just `OpenBukloit.jar`*

 ## Writing custom exploit

 You can also write your own backdoor.
 It should be a class with `public static void inject(JavaPlugin args)` method (JavaPlugin is from Bukkit API).